 I already know that one dish I’d want to eat while there is ginataang gulay, which is made with vegetables (one of which is usually squash) in coconut milk.
 I actually took a stab at making my own version of the dish last week since Filipino cuisine won in the most recent #FoodieFriday poll.
 And, you know what?
 It tasted really good!
 However, I do think I’ll use more milk next time I make it so that I end up with more liquid when it’s served.

 I’ve listed the ingredients I used along with the steps of how to make my 15-Minute Ginataang Gulay With Salmon below if you’d like to make this easy dish for your family.
 I’ve also included a list of notes (with possible recipe substitutions) at the bottom of this blog post.
+Save it to your Pinterest board if you’re on that site using the pin I created and embedded below.
 As with previous recipes, if you purchase any of the ingredients I included using links I included below, I will earn a small commission from qualifying purchases that will help support this blog.

 What You’ll Need To Make 15-Minute Ginataang Gulay With Salmon (Six servings)

 *1 lb. of Salmon (approximately two skinless filets)

 *1/2 cup of Red Onion, chopped

 *1/4 Teaspoon of Ground Ginger–You could also use 1 tsp. grated or minced ginger.